ArchiDog1998/RotationSolver/README.md

 For some jobs, this frees a massive amount of hotbar space (looking at you, DRG).
 For most, it removes a lot of mindless tedium associated with having to press various buttons that have little logical reason to be separate.

 ## Installation
-* Type `/xlplugins` in-game to access the plugin installer and updater.
-Any releases on this github page have been removed to facilitate proper installation going forward.
+* Add the repo as a custom repo using /xlsettings in-game.
+Then, type `/xlplugins` in-game to access the plugin installer and updater.

 ## In-game usage
 * Type `/pcombo` to pull up a GUI for editing active combo replacements.
 * Drag the named ability from your ability list onto your hotbar to use.